Is an Accounting Degree Worth It? Statistics You Should Know

 Accounting Majors Often Show Up in Surprising Sectors

-Though it may seem like becoming an accounting professional only allows students to work in one type of industry, there are a number of unique opportunities for accounting majors.
+Though it may seem like becoming an accounting professional only allows you to work in one type of industry, there are a number of unique opportunities for accounting majors.

-Some unexpected professionals that utilize accounting principles include fashion purchasing managers, film production managers, nonprofit development managers, and even private investigators.
+Some unexpected professionals who utilize accounting principles include fashion purchasing managers, film production managers, nonprofit development managers, and even private investigators.

 Due to accountants' financial knowledge and analytical skills, other unexpected career options could include real estate agent, fraud investigator, or consultant.